Kaleb Eleby: Houston Roughnecks

 Eleby was selected by the Houston Roughnecks in the 2023 XFL draft.
-He played in one game against the Arlington Renegades on April 23, 2023 where he threw 4/7 for 28 yards and ran once for 6 yards.
-He was released on December 15, 2023.
+He played in one game against the Arlington Renegades on April 23, 2023 where he went 4–for–7 with 28 yards and ran once for six yards.
+Eleby was released by the Roughnecks on December 15.

 Edmonton Elks

 On February 5, 2024, Eleby signed with the Edmonton Elks of the Canadian Football League (CFL).
-He was released on May 11.
+He was released by Edmonton on May 11.